evans-ye/flink-statefun/statefun-e2e-tests/README.md

 ### statefun-smoke-e2e-multilang-harness
 The harness test that can be ran directly by JUnit.
 Noted that one should have a remote function running at localhost 8000 port before running the harness test.

-# Behind the Scene
-* The ``SmokeRunner`` orchestrates the Smoke E2E runtime and does the following:
-  * Launch the Flink StateFun cluster, which is defined by ``StatefulFunctionsAppContainers.Builder``.
-  * The ``CommandGenerator`` wrapped by ``CommandFlinkSource`` starts to generate commands and then sent over to the remote functions for state manipulations(counters).
-At the same time it also applies the command internally to its internal states.
-  * After commands are generated, The ``CommandFlinkSource`` enters the verification stage and starts to send out ``VerificationResult`` messages along with the counts stored in its internal states as expected counts.
-  * The remote functions received ``VerificationResult`` messages and attach the counts from states as actual counts.
-  * The ``VerificationResult`` messages are then sent to ``SocketClientSink``, and further sent to ``SimpleVerificationServer`` that collects the verification results.
-  * The ``awaitVerificationSuccess`` method in ``SmokeRunner`` keeps polling the result arrived at ``SimpleVerificationServer`` and verifies it by simply doing actual == expected.
-When all the messages are successfully verified.
-The program exits.

 # Adding Smoke E2E for a Language SDK
 For the steps below, take _statefun-smoke-e2e-golang_ module as a reference implementation.
 You can copy the static config files from there as well.